CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Lasers (masks/wands):

 What it does > Laser resurfacing can lessen the appearance of fine lines in the face.
-It can also treat loss of skin tone and improve your complexion.
+It can also address loss of skin tone and improve your complexion.

-How it works > LED light masks and devices are best used to help stimulate collagen production and kill the bacteria that cause acne breakouts, though they don't replace your regular skin-care routine.
+How it works > LED light masks and devices are best used to help support skin's appearance and address the look of acne breakouts, though they don't replace your regular skincare routine.
 As at-home devices, they may be less effective than in-office procedures at your dermatologist's office.

-When/How to use > If you overdo lasering, your skin might not get the time to recover and become more sensitive, leading to other broader issues such as pigmentation.
+When/How to use > If you overdo lasering, your skin might not get the time to recover — potentially leading to sensitivity or pigmentation issues.
 Limit to a few times per week.

 High Frequency Wands:

-What it does > They have been credited with treating acne, improving fine lines and wrinkles, tightening sagging skin, and reducing dark circles and eye puffiness.
+What it does > They have been credited with addressing the look of acne, improving the appearance of fine lines and wrinkles, giving skin a tighter-looking appearance, and reducing the look of dark circles and eye puffiness.

-How it works > During the high frequency treatment, enriched oxygen molecules are produced that create an anti-bacterial action and a “natural” thermal tissue warming.
-This reaction helps your blood vessels push away toxins, while the cells in your skin are enriched with nutrients and hydrating volume.
+How it works > During the high frequency treatment, enriched oxygen molecules are produced that create an anti-bacterial action and a "natural" thermal tissue warming.
+This reaction may help support better-looking skin and a more hydrated, refreshed complexion.

 Microcurrent Device:

-What it does > Some people report experiencing immediate results after microcurrent facials, including tighter skin and a more sculpted appearance.
+What it does > Some people report experiencing immediate results after microcurrent facials, including skin that looks tighter and more sculpted.
 However, there is little scientific research proving that this treatment is effective or safe long term.

-How it works > Microcurrent facials can help to lift and tighten the muscles in the area and stimulate collagen and elastin, helping your skin look smoother, brighter and more rejuvenated.
+How it works > Microcurrent facials may help skin appear lifted, smoother, and more rejuvenated.

 What About Skincare/Aging Supplements?

 A plethora of gummies, supplements, and liquid collagens have exploded onto the market, touting dewy skin from within... but do they actually work?
-The consensus is that overall health will win out over any skin care supplement.
-Whilst we are not against supplements, especially during menopause when we can need a boost - we've written all about them here! - overall skin health relies on too many factors to be treated by just one thing (collagen, vitamin D, vitamin C, H2O, etc. etc.).
-However, there is some suggestion that higher doses of oral Vitamin C is good for skin, so enjoy those cuties!
+The consensus is that overall health will win out over any skincare supplement.
+Whilst we are not against supplements — especially during menopause when we can need a boost — we've written all about them here! — overall skin health relies on too many factors to be addressed by just one thing (collagen, vitamin D, vitamin C, H2O, etc. etc.).
+However, there is some suggestion that higher doses of oral Vitamin C are good for skin, so enjoy those cuties!
 Otherwise, save your money for delicious whole foods, and ditch the expensive gummies!

-EXERCISE = Exercise, aside from helping boost collagen production, also increases happy hormones, reduces stress, and increases blood flow.
-All of these are factors in whole body - and yes, skin! - health.
+EXERCISE = Exercise increases circulation and happy hormones, reduces stress, and increases blood flow — all factors in whole body and skin health.

-WATER = Water is the holy grail of skin care, humble and easy to forget about in a sea of juice, wine, tea, and coffee - but, water is king!
+WATER = Water is the holy grail of skincare — humble and easy to forget about in a sea of juice, wine, tea, and coffee — but water is king!
 Dehydrated skin lacks moisture from the inside.
-It may appear not only dry and itchy but also dull, uneven, and wrinkled.
+It may appear not only dry and itchy but also dull, uneven, and more lined.
 You can even detect dehydration through your skin, so drink up (pure H2O!).

 STRESS/SLEEP = Stress is pretty debilitating for many of our organs.
 Lack of sleep isn't great either, but many of us are chronically stressed and tired.
-Stress can contribute to weight fluctuations that age our skin, and lack of sleep can have us reaching for quick sugars and caffeine to help combat fatigue - also, not great.
+Stress can contribute to weight fluctuations that affect our skin, and lack of sleep can have us reaching for quick sugars and caffeine — also not great.
 Think about ditching screens, taking time to meditate, and getting a sleep schedule lined up that helps you prioritize your Zen and your Zzz's!

 SUN = Ok, we all know this one.
-The solution is simple: sun-hats, SPF, and shade!
-The sun can increase risk of melanoma, increase discoloration a.k.a. sun spots, as well as increase fine lines.
+The solution is simple: sun hats, SPF, and shade!
+The sun can increase discoloration (sun spots) and the visible appearance of fine lines.
+Simple fix: protect your skin every single day.

-Why care about your skin?
-Your skin is the largest organ in the body - it is a critical barrier to keep the bad things out.
+Your skin is the largest organ in your body — it's a critical barrier that keeps the bad things out.
 Love on your skin to keep the inside strong and healthy!

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.